durrantlab/dimorphite_dl/README.md

 Licensing
 ---------

-Protonation is released under the Apache 2.0 license.
+Dimorphite-DL is released under the Apache 2.0 license.
 See LICENCE.txt for details.

 Usage